Abdulkadir98/freeCodeCamp/guide/english/html/responsive-web-design/index.md

 ### 1. Media queries

 Media queries tell the web browser to ignore or replace properties of the webpage based on specific attributes like screen width or whether the user is printing.
+In responsive web design, it is not uncommon to build webpages starting from the smallest viewports or screen size to the largest.
+These individual css rules for each screen size is sometimes referred to as 'breakpoints' - a breakpoint is hit when the viewport is of a particular size.
+The example below demonstrates that:

 ```
 @media (query) {